Education Program Project

 Concordia President Dr. Vigi George and Patty Dohrenwend welcome author Jane Ziegelman

-January 26 – 3:00 pm — Kick-off E-350 Program: Public lecture at Sommer Center, Concordia College, by Jane Ziegelman, author of 97 Orchard, with a reception to follow.
+January 26 – 3:00 pm — Kick-off E-350 Program: Public lecture at Sommer Center, Concordia College, by Jane Ziegelman, author of 97 Orchard, with a reception that followed.

 March 26, 6:00- 8:00 pm - Student presentations of Exhibits and Digital Media: Eastchester Middle School Cafeteria